JulieAndre27/Moulinette_missions/README.md

 ### Input data

-Put your input excel file in `Data/Raw`.
+Put your input excel (`.xlsx`, if `.csv` or `.ods` you can easily convert them using e.g. LibreOffice) file in `Data/Raw`.
 Your input file should at least contain the following columns (in no particular order): the mission ID, departure city, departure country, arrival city, arrival country, transportation used, whether it's a round trip.

 To know how to interpret your data, you must provide a configuration file in `Data/Config`.

-At the top of the config file, we specify the name of the sheet where the data is written.
+At the top of the config file, we specify the name of the sheet where the data is written, between brackets.
 Then, we first define which column corresponds to which data:

 ```